-- Elevate energy: Kombucha contains B-vitamins and small amounts of caffeine and released iron (depending on the type of tea used), which can lead to an appreciated boost of energy.
+- Increase energy: Kombucha contains B-vitamins and small amounts of caffeine and released iron (depending on the type of tea used).
+This can lead to an appreciated boost of energy.

 - Increase the number of probiotics in mom’s (and baby’s!) gut: New evidence suggests that babies are colonized with mom’s bacteria while in utero.
 Small amounts of bacteria have been found in the amniotic fluid, placenta, and baby’s small intestines.
-This influences baby’s overall health, metabolism, and immune system, so supporting a healthy gut flora in mom is especially important.
+This influences baby’s overall health, metabolism, and immune system!
+Supporting a healthy gut flora in mom is especially important.

-- Diminish sugar/alcohol cravings: You’re already aware that we want to limit our sugar consumption and limit/avoid alcohol during pregnancy, so this can be a great alternative option!
+- Lessen sugar/alcohol cravings: You’re already aware that we want to limit our sugar consumption and limit/avoid alcohol during pregnancy.
+Kombucha can be a great alternative!
 This tangy, carbonated drink may help calm your sugar dragon.
-You can also make it fancy by serving it in a wine glass at parties (or while you watch a movie in your coziest pajamas).
-It does have a very tiny amount of alcohol (skip to the “considerations to learn more), but is nowhere near what you’d find in a glass of wine.
-Kombucha flavors that don’t have sugar added after the initial fermentation (including stevia) are even Whole30 compliant.
-For more information about Kombucha and the Whole30, read this article on Whole30.com.
+You can also make it fancy by serving it in a wine glass at parties.
+It does have a very tiny amount of alcohol, but is nowhere near what you’d find in a glass of wine.

-- Reduce morning sickness: Skip the ginger ale (a 12 oz. can contains 32 grams of sugar!) and go with a ginger flavored kombucha to ease your tummy troubles.
+- Reduce morning sickness: Skip the ginger ale (a 12 oz. can contains 32 grams of sugar!).
+Go with a ginger flavored kombucha to ease your tummy troubles.

-- Possibly regulate blood sugar levels: Animal studies have shown kombucha’s ability to significantly reduce blood sugar levels and has been considered a candidate for the treatment and prevention of diabetes.
+- Possibly regulate blood sugar levels: Animal studies have shown kombucha’s ability to significantly reduce blood sugar levels.
+It has been considered a candidate for the treatment and prevention of diabetes.

-- Sugar content: Kombucha is sold in a variety of flavors that influence sugar content, so make sure to read your labels when choosing kombucha at the store.
-One popular brand of mango flavored kombucha contains 20 grams of sugar per bottle while the same brand of ginger flavored kombucha contains 4 grams per bottle.
+- Sugar content: Kombucha is sold in a variety of flavors that influence sugar content.
+Make sure to read your labels when choosing kombucha at the store.
+One popular brand of mango flavored kombucha contains 20 grams of sugar per bottle!
+The same brand of ginger flavored kombucha contains 4 grams per bottle.

-- Homemade vs. store-bought: If you’re concerned about potential contamination, you may wish to purchase store-bought kombucha, which is carefully monitored, versus making your own at home.
+- Homemade vs. store-bought: If you’re concerned about potential contamination, you may wish to purchase store-bought kombucha.
+It is carefully monitored, unlike your own homemade Kombucha.
 I personally recommend store-bought for the pregnant population.

 - Alcohol content: Some companies, such as GT’s Classic line of kombucha, have a variety of kombucha with a higher alcohol content (potentially more than 0.5% alcohol).
 These are typically labeled as “21 and older.”
 While the amount is minimal, you may wish to skip this kind, if you’re concerned about potential alcohol exposure.
-The amount of alcohol in your homemade kombucha will depend on how long you ferment it, with longer fermentation times yielding a higher alcohol concentration.
+The amount of alcohol in your homemade kombucha will depend on how long you ferment it.
+Longer fermentation times yield a higher alcohol concentration.
 So again, store-bought might be the way to go during pregnancy.

 - Amount consumed: A little goes a long way.
 You just need a few ounces to get the benefits, so more is not better.
 This is especially true if you’ve never consumed kombucha.
 Start small, with just an ounce or two, and work up.
-I also recommend making sure to drink plenty of water along with kombucha to ensure hydration and eliminate any possible reactions.
+I also recommend making sure to drink plenty of water along with kombucha.
+This will ensure hydration and eliminate any possible reactions.

 I can’t tell you the answer to this question.
 It really boils down to what you feel comfortable with based on the information discussed above and your current situation.
-After reading this article, if you continue to have questions or concerns about consuming kombucha during your pregnancy, be certain to raise these issues with your health care provider at your next visit.
+Be sure to raise these issues with your health care provider at your next visit.

-What I can tell you is that I felt comfortable drinking 8 fl. oz of kombucha once or twice/week during both of my pregnancies and have two very healthy boys.
-I personally wasn’t concerned about drinking kombucha while pregnant and have worked with many pregnant clients who have benefited from drinking kombucha during their pregnancy.
-Remember, the choice is yours and what works for one mama does not necessarily work for another.
+What I can tell you is that I felt comfortable drinking 8 fl. oz of kombucha once or twice/week during both of my pregnancies.
+I have two very healthy boys!
+I personally wasn’t concerned about drinking kombucha while pregnant.
+Many of my pregnant clients have benefited from drinking kombucha during their pregnancy.
+Remember, the choice is yours.
+What works for one mama does not necessarily work for another.